sky-uk/kfp-operator/docs-gen/content/docs/reference/resources/pipeline.md

 ## Versioning

 Pipeline parameters can be updated at compile time.
-Pipeline versions therefore have to reflect both the pipelines image and its configuration.
+Pipeline versions therefore have to reflect both the pipelines image as well as its configuration.
 The operator calculates a hash over the pipeline spec and appends it to the image version to reflect this, for example: `v1-cf23df2207d99a74fbe169e3eba035e633b65d94`

 ## Identifier